Choose another writer in this calendar:

 When the war broke out, Perec's father enlisted in the French army and died in a field hospital in 1940 of untended wounds, the very last day of fighting, "after being wounded in the abdomen by machine-gun fire or a shell splinter.''
 Other members of family, including Perec's mother, were killed in the Nazi concentration camps.
 Cyrla Peretz was first taken to a camp in Drancy and from there she was probably sent to Auschwitz.

 From 1942 Perec was brought up by his paternal aunt Esther and her husband David Bienenfeld, who was a successful pearl trader.
 In 1945 they formally adopted their nine-year-old foster child.
 After graduating from a Catholic boarding school, Perec studied history and sociology at the Sorbonne and started to write reviews and essays for the Nouvelle Revue Française and Les Lettres Nouvelles.
+He never got a degree.
 At the Étampes Lycée he enrolled in Jean Duvignaud's philosophy class.
 Duvignaud encouraged Perec to write and became his mentor in the Parisian literary scene.

 1958-59 Perec served in the army.